home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 ## Climate

-The `netatmo` thermostat platform is consuming the information provided by a [Netatmo Smart Thermostat](https://www.netatmo.com/product/energy/thermostat) or [Netatmo Smart Radiator Valve](https://www.netatmo.com/en-gb/energy/additional-valve).
+The `netatmo` thermostat platform is consuming the information provided by a [Netatmo Smart Thermostat](https://www.netatmo.com/product/energy/thermostat), [Smart Modulating Thermostat](https://www.netatmo.com/en-gb/energy/modulating-thermostat) and [Netatmo Smart Radiator Valve](https://www.netatmo.com/en-gb/energy/additional-valve).
 This integration allows you to view the current temperature and control the setpoint.

 ## Cover